 Psychiatric Advance Directives

-A Psychiatric Advance Directive is a legal document that tells treatment providers your preferences for treatment in a mental health crisis.
+What is a Psychiatric Advance Directive?
+In short, a Psychiatric Advance Directive, or PAD as it is often referred to, is a legal document that tells treatment providers your preferences for treatment in a mental health crisis.
 You can give consent for or decline specific future psychiatric treatment, AND/OR authorize a trusted person to make treatment decisions in a crisis, based on your written preferences (also called health care power of attorney or health care agent).
 If you are in a psychiatric crisis and in a state of mind where you cannot speak for yourself or communicate treatment decisions, the crisis treatment provider can activate your PAD.